darwintantuco/notes/src/content/absinthe/schema.md

 date: '2021-03-08'
 ---

-#### Resolution
+#### Schema Resolution

-- retrieve data
-- if a resolver is not defined for a field, absinthe will attempt to use the equivalent of `Map.get/2`
+when a resolver is not defined for a field, absinthe will attempt to use the equivalent of `Map.get/2`